Vivi190/FakeVoiceOption/README.md

 # FakeVoiceOption
-[Vencord] Fake muting and deafening
+[Vencord] Fake camera , muting and deafening

 Tutorial on how to install 3rd party plugins on vencord: https://youtu.be/XmVNRKrphlw&ab